Anne-Hyeyeon/TIL/work-diary/TIL for Oct 2023.md

 - **Automate Testing**:
     - Write tests for components and functions using tools like Jest or React Testing Library.
 This ensures code can be safely deployed with every change.

+# 2023-10-13
+## The reasons why functional programming techniques and for loops often clash

+- While removing the for loop as written by the senior developer...

+1. **`Immutability`** : Functional programming emphasizes the immutability of data.
+It operates by **maintaining the original data** and **creating new data** instead of modifying existing data.
+This immutability helps keep the code predictable and error-resistant.
+However, for **loops are typically used to change variables and mutate data**, which clashes with these two approaches.

+2. **`Side Effects`**: Functional programming aims to **minimize side effects**.
+Side effects occur when functions modify external state or depend on external state. for loops often involve modifying external state and can lead to various side effects during the iteration.
+This makes the code harder to predict and debug.

+4. **`Readability`**: Functional programming uses **higher-order functions** and a **declarative style** to enhance code readability.
+In contrast, **for loops are imperative and require detailed explanations of how a task is performed**.
+This results in functional programming having a more concise and readable code style.

+5. **`Parallelism and Optimization`**: Functional programming provides a structure that makes **parallelism and optimization easier**.
+Functional code consists of pure functions, making it easier to avoid concurrency issues.
+In contrast, for loops are imperative, which can make parallelism and optimization more challenging.

+Therefore, functional programming and for loops differ significantly in terms of code writing and maintenance approaches.
+Functional programming, especially in complex and error-prone programs, can offer a more useful approach due to its advantages.